15 Popular Vulnerability Scanning Tools to Consider

 Nikto is designed primarily to perform web application/web server vulnerability scans.
 If you’re looking for a free tool for web application vulnerability scanning, Nikto is a tool to consider.

-Snyk is a vulnerability scanning tool which is focused on code security scanning as well as container vulnerability scanning.
+Snyk is a vulnerability scanning tool focused on code security scanning as well as container vulnerability scanning.

 Snyk is good if you want to focus on those two types of scanning, or want to focus on scanning infrastructure as code.
 Snyk integrates with a wide range of tools both on the code side, such as scanning code automatically within your IDE and integrating with Docker deployments to automatically scan containers as they are deployed.

-Snyk is an easy-to-use commercial/paid tool that integrates with your technology stack and provides easy-to-understand reports to help manage vulnerabilities which other platforms might miss.
+Snyk is an easy-to-use commercial/paid tool that integrates with your technology stack and provides easy-to-understand reports to help manage vulnerabilities that other platforms might miss.

 If you’re looking to secure your application from code to cloud, Aikido is one of the most comprehensive solutions.